telerik/kendo-ui-core/docs/controls/charts/sparkline/overview.md

 Here we have configured a Numeric axis with a minimum value of 0 and a maximum value of 100.

-## Plot Bands
+#### Plot Bands

 Each axis can be configured to display bands with different colors for predefined value ranges.

-The category index (zero based) is used as a value for the category axis.
+The category index (zero based) is used as a value for the category axis, as demonstrated in the example below.

-For example:
+###### Example

     <span id="sparkline"></span>
     <script>